sema4hai/s4-msdw2trinetx/README.md

 # How to use the apps?

-Option 1, you can always use an IDE (IntelliJ IDEA) to run them, especially if you are also developing the tools.
+Option 1, you can always use an IDE (IntelliJ IDEA) to run them, especially if you are also developing them.

-Option 2, package code into jar files and run from the terminal.
+Option 2, package the code into jar files and run them from the terminal.

-Regardless of which option you choose, you will need to provide database credentials with the following environment variables:
+Regardless of which option you choose, you will need to provide database credentials to DSCA with the following environment variables:

 - spring.datasource.url
 - spring.datasource.username
 - spring.datasource.password

-Refer to the application.properties files under the resource directory of each app to find default values, for example, [application-prod.properties](./pd-msdw-cmd-app/src/main/resources/application-prod.properties).
+Refer to the ```application.properties``` files under the resource directory of each app to find default values, for example, [application-prod.properties](./pd-msdw-cmd-app/src/main/resources/application-prod.properties).

 Here is a step-by-step process for Option 2:

 1. Package jar files.
 Within this code directory, run
     ```bash
+    # you need to have maven installed, refer to https://maven.apache.org/install.html
     mvn package
     ```
    This will create jar files (starting with "original") in the target folder under each application folder.

 2. Create a docker image to run the apps.
 The base image is bundled with a Java 11 JRE.
-Skip Step 2 and 3 if you want to run the jar files directly on your laptop (you need a Java 11 runtime).
+Skip Step 2 and 3 if you want to run the jar files directly on your laptop (you need a Java 11 runtime or higher).
     ```
     docker build --tag msdw2trinetx:0.1 .
     ```